Barrett ads tied to interest groups funded by unnamed donors

 Leonard Leo, co-chair of the Federalist Society, has been an informal adviser to Trump on the selection of judicial nominees.
 A consulting firm he partly owns, BH Group, has also been paid by the Wellspring Committee Inc., a nonprofit group that has been a primary donor to the Judicial Crisis Network.
 Wellspring reported giving $14.8 million to Judicial Crisis Network in 2018, roughly two-thirds of the money it received that year.
 All that money came from just four unnamed donors, according to the Wellspring tax filing, the most recent one publicly available.

 Leo is also listed as the sole trustee of the Rule of Law Trust, another 501(c)4 nonprofit that raised $80 million from unnamed donors in 2018, even though it has no website and no apparent employees, according to a report this month from the campaign finance reform advocacy group Citizens for Responsibility and Ethics in Washington.
-Rule of Law Trust then paid $4.3 million to Leo’s consulting firm, according to its tax return.
-Judicial Crisis Network also reported paying BH Group an additional $1.2 million in consulting fees that year.
+Rule of Law Trust then paid $4.3 million to Leo’s consulting firm to be passed through to other vendors, according to its tax return.
+Judicial Crisis Network also reported paying BH Group an additional $1.2 million in fees that year.

 Leo did not respond to a voicemail seeking comment.
 An email to the Federalist Society also received no response.